Blotch3D/Blotch3D/README.md

 3 to XNA 4 see
 [http://www.nelsonhurst.com/xna-3-1-to-xna-4-0-cheatsheet/.](http://www.nelsonhurst.com/xna-3-1-to-xna-4-0-cheatsheet/)

-Note that to support all the platforms, certain limitations were necessary.
+Note that to support all the platforms there are certain limitations in MonoGame.
 Currently you can only have one 3D window.
+(Creating multiple 3D windows is buggy---unless you do it from separate processes.)
 Also, there is no official cross-platform way to specify an existing window to use as the 3D window---MonoGame must create it.
 See below for details and work-arounds.

 The provided Visual Studio solution file contains both the Blotch3D library project with source, and the example projects.